AWegnerGitHub/awegnergithub.github.io-content/2022_12_15_get_rid_leetcode_interviews.md

 Title: ChatGPT is here - Use that to stop asking LeetCode questions during interviews
 Date: 2022-12-15 23:45
-Tags: job, meta, leadership, job search
+Tags: job, leadership, job search
 Category: Jobs
 Slug: chatgpt-should-end-leetcode-interviews
 Summary: ChatGPT's availability and ability to answer basic questions should end LeetCode use in software engineering interviews.
 Right?